Riddimental/Frangi-GUI/README.md

 ## Overview

 This repository contains the full implementation of **SCALR**, a machine learning–based tool developed as part of my **Laureate Thesis** in Systems and Computer Science Engineering.
-The thesis was awarded distinction for its contribution to optimizing the Frangi filter for improved perivascular space (PVS) quantification in brain MRI.
+The thesis was awarded distinction for its contribution to optimising the Frangi filter for improved perivascular space (PVS) quantification in brain MRI.

 SCALR provides a user-friendly interface for processing MRI data using Frangi's Multi-Scale Vesselness Filter.
 It enables accurate segmentation of PVS by predicting the optimal filtering scale based on the image's noise level and resolution.
 The application includes interactive sliders for parameter tuning and advanced configuration options to refine the filtering process.